 Share price, principal value, and return will vary and you may have a gain or loss when you sell your shares.

 The portfolio aims to outperform the S&P 500 Index by investing in our research analysts' high-conviction stocks while keeping sector and industry weightings in line with the index.
-Stock selection was best in the information technology and industrials and business services sectors, respectively, the top contributors to relative performance.
-Conversely, stock selection was weakest in the consumer staples sector, the biggest detractor from relative returns.
-Stock selection was also modestly negative in materials, the second-biggest detractor from relative performance.
+Seven out of 10 sectors detracted from relative performance for the quarter.
+The industrials and business services sector had the largest positive impact on relative results due to stock selection.
+However, stock selection in consumer staples detracted the most from relative performance, as did stock selection in consumer discretionary.
+Utilities also detracted from relative returns due to unfavorable stock selection.